The Riding House Café | All-Day Dining in Fitzrovia

-Opening a restaurant on a street full of former stables isn’t the easiest of moves.
+Opening a restaurant on a street full of former stables is no easy move.

 You’ll probably be faced with a lot of neigh-sayers.

-But if anyone can do it, it’s the personable duo behind Bermondsey Street’s The Garrison (an intricately ornate gastropub, complete with deer heads on the walls, a cinema downstairs and waiters who wear lumberjack shirts and shorts), and Village East (a New York-style industrial space with high ceilings and cheery, uniformly-attired staff).
+But if anyone can do it, it’s the personable duo behind Bermondsey Street‘s The Garrison (an intricately ornate gastropub, complete with deer heads on the walls, a cinema downstairs and waiters who wear lumberjack shirts and shorts).
+And the proof is in the pudding… and the starters… and the mains.
+Because combining globe-trotting dishes with an approachable, all-day setting at The Riding House Café has proved to be such a successful formula, it’s spawned offshoots in the form of the Rail House Café in Victoria, and The Riding House Bloomsbury… in Bloomsbury.

-The location of Riding House Cafe – just off Oxford Street – is ideal.
-Slap bang in the centre of town, yet tucked down a relatively quiet side street, it’s a welcome refuge whenever you feel like port-braised short rib with a side of smoked mash and a ‘Mango’ cocktail made with illegal mezcal.
+The location of this original Riding House Cafe – just off Oxford Street – is ideal.
+Slap bang in the centre of town, yet tucked down a relatively quiet side street, it’s a welcome refuge whenever you feel like a smoked applewood cheeseburger and a ‘Mango’ cocktail made with illegal mezcal.

 Which, let’s face it, is often.